Watch and learn

-A quick tour of the what, why, and how of an annotated bibliography.
-Created to support information literacy instruction at Lincoln Memorial University.
+A quick tour of the what, why, and how of an annotated bibliography from Purdue University's Online Writing Lab.

-If you do not see the video, please click on the link to view it in a new window or tab (you will leave this page):
+If you do not see the video, please click on the link (you will leave this page):

 Here's a 1-2-3 step system for writing an annotation: